Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 # PAYLOADS

 Octus Bridge provides a feature to attach payload to bridge transfer in order to perform many operations such as swapping, flash loans, and more.
-For simple currency transfers, in Evm -> Ever direction payloads are not needed.
+For simple token transfers in Evm -> Ever direction payloads are not needed.

 - ## Payload for wrapping :
 - ## Payload for savingWithdrawAlien :